 The recommendation of removing the Gliffy license is so that users do not start editing Gliffy diagrams while the process is running, effectively making Gliffy diagrams read-only.
 It is worthwhile communicating with users that you are carrying out the migration, and when you expect to start the process.

-3.3 Like to keep the original last page modification date and set custom comments to migrated diagrams?
+3.3 Want to keep the original last page modification date and set custom comments to migrated diagrams?

 Although the migration doesn’t change the content of the page, (it only replaces the Gliffy macro with the draw.io version of the diagram) a new version of the page with an actual timestamp is created.
-Some customers like to keep the original date of the last page modification as to not confuse colleagues who might search for content within a specific time period.
+Some customers like keeping the original date of the last page modification as to not confuse colleagues who might search for content within a specific timeframe.
 You can configure this just by adding the parameter keepDates=1 to the URL, for example:

 You can also set a custom comment applied to converted diagrams (per default the comment draw.io mass import is set) by adding the parameter pageVersionComment=YourURIEncodedString to the URL of the draw.io admin page: